marcransome/pond/README.md

 pond: Set variable 'MEMORY_LIMIT' in pond 'my-app'
 ```

-Each variable added this way is written to the pond variables file (typically located in `~/.config/fish/ponds/<pond-name>/env_vars.fish`) as a `set` command of the format `set -xg <variable-name> <variable-value>`.
+Each variable added this way is written to the pond variables file (typically located in `~/.config/fish/ponds/<pond-name>/env_vars.fish`) as a `set` command in the format `set -xg <variable-name> <variable-value>`.
 Pond variable files are automatically sourced into each new shell session and made available in the shell environment.

 #### Listing pond variables

-View all variables belonging to a pond using the `variable list` subcommand (or the shortened version `var ls`):
+View all variables belonging to a pond using the `variable list` subcommand (or the shortened version `var ls`) along with the pond name:

 ```console
 $ pond variable list my-app